magicknight/quasar-docker/client-dev/README.md

 ## docker-compose build - adding new dependencies

-If you need to add new npm packages, you will need to alter your `packages.json` file directly and run the command
+As mentioned earlier, if you need to add new npm packages, you will need to alter your `packages.json` file directly and run the command

 `$ docker-compose build`